-Canadian dairy farmers have ambitious targets of high standards of food production and quality, and have a deep commitment to the environment and care of farm animals.
-This is a snapshot of our objectives in 2016, and the progress we are making in reaching our measurable, and verifiable sustainability objectives.
+Canadian dairy farmers have world-leading standards for food production and quality, and have a deep commitment to the environment and the animals in their care.
+This is a snapshot of the progress we are making in reaching our proAction and sustainability objectives.

 Identification and traceability are key in tracing back in a timely fashion the origin of problems such as contamination or risk for animal health that may arise.